RL-S/kokkos-core-wiki/docs/source/ProgrammingGuide/View.md

 ### 6.2.7 Resizing

 Kokkos Views can be resized using the `resize` non-member function.
 It takes an existing view as its input by reference and the new dimension information corresponding to the constructor arguments.
-A new view with the new dimensions will be created and a kernel will be run in the views execution space to copy the data element by element from the old view to the new one.
+A new view with the new dimensions will be created and a kernel will be run in the view's execution space to copy the data element by element from the old view to the new one.
 Note that the old allocation is only deleted if the view to be resized was the _only_ view referencing the underlying allocation.

 ```c++
 // Allocate a view with 100x50x4 elements